pfaffventer/ibear-co-za-eclipse-rcp/README.md

 From this a database schema as well as and Eclipse RCP application is generated, the application can then be extended to add business logic and validation.

-The first tab of the demo application represents a trade item ' or product' master file, the second a supplier master file and the third demonstrates how these can be used to create a purchase order application.
+The first tab of the demo application represents a trade item or "product" master file, the second a supplier master file and the third demonstrates how these can be used to create a purchase order application.

+#User Interface
+Each master file windows consists of a sash with tree panels, a filter panel on the left, a data grid in the centre and an editor panel on the right for entering data related to a record selected in the grid.

+##Filter panel
+The filter panel consists of a list of components used to find records in the data grid, available filters includes;

+###Search
+This widget will search for any field in the grid matching the text entered in the search field.